godotengine/godot-docs/classes/class_quat.rst

 - :ref:`Quat<class_quat>`  **inverse**  **(** **)**

-Returns the inverse of the quaternion (applies to the inverse rotatio too).
+Returns the inverse of the quaternion (applies to the inverse rotation too).

 .. _class_Quat_length: